Deputations - speaking at council meetings

 Guidance about deputations

-A deputation must not be more than six people.
-Only one member of the deputation may speak at the Council meeting but any member of the deputation may reply to questions from Council Members.
+A deputation must not be more than 6 people.
+Only 1 member of the deputation may speak at the council meeting but any member of the deputation may reply to questions from Council Members.

-The total time allowed to a deputation is no more than five minutes to address the Council and five minutes for questions from Members, unless the meeting approves another time limit.
+The total time allowed to a deputation is no more than 5 minutes to address the council and 5 minutes for questions from Members, unless the meeting approves another time limit.

 Children and Young Persons